Sustainability Case Studies

 Wingates Village Institute

 Wingates Village Institute has an ongoing project to increase the energy efficiency of the hall.
-In 2019, wall and loft insulation was installed into the previously uninsulated building.
-They also have energy efficient lighting.
-In Spring 25, Solar panels were installed.
-Well done to Julie and the Green Team at Wingates!
+In 2019, wall and loft insulation was installed into the previously uninsulated building, boosting warmth and reducing energy waste.
+They also now have energy-efficient lighting, brightening the space and cutting down on electricity use.
+In Spring 25, solar roof panels were installed.

 Felton Village Hall

-Felton Village Hall has 24 new solar panels!
-The Hall doesn’t own the solar panels but they were installed free of charge by Northumberland Community Energy Ltd (NCEL) under the umbrella of NICRE, the National Innovation Centre for Rural Enterprises.
-All the electricity generated goes to NCEL and is then sold back to the hall at a rate that is approximately half of the usual rate.
+Felton Village Hall has 24 brand-new new solar panels – provided completely free of charge by Northumberland Community Energy Ltd. under the umbrella of NICRE, the National Innovation Centre for Rural Enterprises.